Welcome to today's edition of the Rush 24-7 podcast.

 Leave the rest of us alone.

-You want to pay more taxes, write a check.
+You want to pay more taxes?

 He's totally a Romney guy.

-Here's an example of the Newt comment coming to life in the media this morning on Good Morning America on ABC John Berman, the correspondent.
+Here's an example of the Newt comment coming to life in the media this morning on Good Morning America on ABC, John Berman, the correspondent.

 Don't forget Newt Gingrich.